Invasive mechanical ventilation in adults with acute exacerbations of asthma

 - Harvard Medical School

 Intensive therapy with inhaled bronchodilators and systemic glucocorticoids is usually sufficient to reduce airflow obstruction and ameliorate symptoms in patients with acute asthma exacerbations.
-However, approximately 5 percent of all patients hospitalized for acute asthma develop respiratory failure and require invasive mechanical ventilation [1-3].
-Although potentially life-saving, mechanical ventilation and its associated interventions (eg, sedatives, paralytics) can also cause morbidity and mortality [4-8].
+However, 3 to 5 percent of all patients hospitalized for acute asthma exacerbation develop respiratory failure and require invasive mechanical ventilation [1-4].
+Although potentially life-saving, mechanical ventilation and its associated interventions (eg, sedatives, paralytics) can also cause morbidity and mortality [5-9].

-In this topic review, the indications, management, and adverse effects of invasive mechanical ventilation in patients with severe acute asthma (eg, status asthmaticus) will be reviewed.
+In this topic review, the indications, management, and adverse effects of invasive mechanical ventilation in patients with severe acute asthma exacerbation will be reviewed.
 The pharmacologic treatment of acute exacerbations of asthma and the role of noninvasive positive pressure ventilation are discussed separately.
 (See "Management of acute exacerbations of asthma in adults" and "Noninvasive ventilation in acute respiratory failure in adults".)

 Generally, acute asthma exacerbations are associated with mild hyperventilation and a low PaCO2.
 However, with worsening airflow limitation, the high work of breathing leads to fatigue, a resultant decrease in the minute ventilation, and an increase in PaCO2.
 Thus, during an acute asthma exacerbation, a PaCO2 of 42 mmHg or greater, while technically "normal," may suggest incipient respiratory failure.
 On the other hand, hypercapnia alone is not an indication for mechanical ventilation in the absence of decreased mental status or exhaustion.

-While the optimal role of noninvasive positive pressure ventilation (NPPV) in acute asthma exacerbations is unclear, a brief trial of NPPV may be reasonable in selected patients prior to intubation and mechanical ventilation .
+The optimal role of noninvasive positive pressure ventilation (NPPV), including biphasic positive airway pressure and continuous positive airway pressure ventilation, in acute asthma exacerbations is unclear [3,12-17].
+However, a brief trial of NPPV may be reasonable in selected patients prior to intubation and mechanical ventilation [3,17-19].
 Failure of NPPV to improve oxygenation would be an indication for invasive mechanical ventilation.
 (See "Noninvasive ventilation in acute respiratory failure in adults", section on 'Asthma'.)

 - Krishnan V, Diette GB, Rand CS, et al. Mortality in patients hospitalized for asthma exacerbations in the United States.
 Am J Respir Crit Care Med 2006; 174:633.